If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 The goals of each IOP will vary depending upon the issue the program is designed to treat.
 And care is customized to each individual’s specific goals, needs, and challenges.
 In general though, there are two main types of IOP programs:

-1. Substance Abuse IOP: These programs are directly focused on helping those in rehab or who struggle with substance abuse disorders.
+1. Dual Diagnosis or Substance Abuse IOP: These programs are directly focused on helping those in rehab or who struggle with substance abuse disorders.
 In the group, people will learn tools to help them maintain sobriety and identify possible triggers for relapse.

 2. Mental Health IOP: These programs provide treatment for a range of mental health struggles – such as PTSD, depression, anxiety, and more.
 The groups provide skills and insights to help people navigate these challenges and start living with more inner peace again.
 (This is what we offer at Plural Healthcare.)